Living/dining room: With open fire, 37’’ Smart TV and DVD player.

 3 steps to...

-Kitchen: Farmhouse style with gas range, fridge, freezer, dishwasher and washing machine.
+Kitchen: Farmhouse style with breakfast area, electric range, microwave, fridge, freezer, dishwasher and washing machine.

 Bedroom 1: With kingsize bed.